gammapy/gammapy/gammapy/datasets/data/fermi/README.rst

 Commands:

-I produced the `fermi_exposure.fits.gz` file using the commands in the executable script ``exposure_commands.sh`` with the FSSC Fermi Science Tools.
+I produced the `fermi_exposure.fits.gz` file using the commands in the executable script ``make.sh`` with the FSSC Fermi Science Tools.